AllThingsSmitty/tweet-style-guide/README.md

 #### Quoted Retweets

 The first priority of quoted retweets is to not edit the original tweet.
 However, hashtags can be inserted into the original tweet, if appropriate.
-All quoted retweets will include RT prior to the first quotation.
+All quoted retweets will include RT prior to the first quotation mark of the original tweet.
+Example:

+> Civic &#35;Trolling&#8482;.
+RT “<a href="https://twitter.com/davatron5000">@davatron5000</a>: So I trolled the White House and wrote some postmortem&#39;y thoughts on it all <a href="http://daverupert.com/2013/10/trolling-the-whitehouse/">http://daverupert.com/2013/10/trolli...</a>”

 =